"Dudley, you actually made it," Harry said in surprise, approaching his cousin to shake his hand in greeting and to accept a hug from his wife.

 Vernon's grip on Harry's arm was obviously much too tight, but Harry let no evidence of pain show on his face.
 The two glared at each other silently, as if daring to see who would back down first.

 "Let.
 Me.
 Go."
-Harry said calmly, but his voice was like ice.
+Harry said calmly, his voice like ice.

 Ron watched with a baited breath, his hand gripping his wand furiously in his pocket.

-Dursley pulled Harry closer, his grip on Harry's arm tightening, until Harry had to mentally stop himself not to just curse the man right then and there.
+Vernon Dursley pulled Harry closer, his grip on Harry's arm tightening.
 They were staring nose to nose, and the hate in Vernon's eyes flared as he stared into Harry's.